mgifford/gifsack-or-wolford/_pages/ottawa-handout.md

 Please feel free to snap as many photos as you like.
 Please share them with us.
 If you put them on social media, please use the hashtag #RandMnews so we can find it.

-## 7:30 - Everyone Signs the Cerimonial Certificate
+## 7:30 - Everyone Signs the Ceremonial Certificate

-Deserts & drinks will be served
+Desserts & drinks will be served

 ## 7:45 - Family Photos